LiliyaSemenenko/Chess_Engine/README.md

 Output example where white was clearly winning:

 `Average engine time per move:  0.209038734436035`

 ![game eval](https://github.com/LiliyaSemenenko/Chess_Engine/blob/master/plots/evalplot.png)

 In addition, `python test.py` could be used to run n number of games and test their result and the number of moves it took Liliya_Bot to win.
+It will also record the number of games, which failed to run till the end due to a bug.

 An experiment involving a compilation of 100 games at depth 3, where the engine operated as the white player against a random black player (random mode uses no heuristics and picks any legal move available), was carried out.
 The outcomes are illustrated in the plots displayed below:
 ![100 games reslut](https://github.com/LiliyaSemenenko/Chess_Engine/blob/master/plots/testBar_depth_3.png)
 ![100 games distribution](https://github.com/LiliyaSemenenko/Chess_Engine/blob/master/plots/testHist_depth_3.png)

+`Failed games: 0`

 # Limitations